dresdner353/mpd2chromecast/README.md

 Example of how this albumart appears (for file casting):
 ![Chromecast Default Media Receiver](./cc_default_media_receiver.jpg)

-The title of the current track is shown on the left.
-That is the only editable text field available to us.
-The main nuisance is the 'Default Media Receiver' text.
-There have been requests in the past for Google to remove this or make it editable via metadata in the cast API.
-To date they have not changed it.
-It's not easy to see in the image but a larger version of the album art is also faintly displayed in the overall background of the screen.
+The album title, track title and artist name are shown on the left centre.
+The main nuisance is the 'Default Media Receiver' text at the top.
+To date there is no way to disable this.
+Album art is nicely done with a smaller version to the right and a larger version used to fill background of the screen.

 ### Casting MPD Output Stream
 If you use the "Cast MPD Output Stream" mode, static default Volumio/moOde albumart is sent to the cast devices.
 There is no way to cast a continuous stream and change the artwork as the tracks change without recasting each time.
 The script is coded to detect the Volumio/moOde variant and then tries to use the default albumart of each variant.